 Frogs are cold-blooded and need a specific living environment due to their unique skin.
 Excessive exposure to the sun can harm their cells.
 Too much wind might cause a frog’s skin to dry out, which will dehydrate them.

-If an ecosystem is disrupted or polluted with chemicals like herbicides and pesticides, amphibians are the first to die.
+Amphibians are the first to die if an ecosystem is disrupted or polluted with chemicals like herbicides and pesticides.
 This is why over half of frog populations are in danger of extinction.

 The noun amphibian has its roots in the words amphi, meaning “of both kinds,” and bios, meaning “life.”
 The word is used for the class of animals that spend part of their lives in water and part on land.Vocabulary – amphibian